 Yes.
 However, you do not need a law degree to become a patent attorney.
 Patent attorneys are a specialist type of lawyer monitored by their own regulator, IPReg.
 The role of a patent attorney involves advising clients on those areas of law applicable to intellectual property.
-Consequently, during training you will be required to develop a thorough understanding and knowledge of, for example, the UK Patents Acts 1977 and 2004, the Copyright, Designs and Patents Act 1988 and the Trade Marks Act 1994.
+Consequently, during training you will be required to develop a thorough understanding and knowledge of relevant acts and laws.

 Is it necessary to study a science subject at university?

-It is very difficult to enter the profession without a degree in a science, engineering, technology or a mathematics based subject, or equivalent, from a recognised institution.
+A degree in a science, engineering, technology or a mathematics based subject, or equivalent, from a recognised institution is strongly preferred.
 Most firms also require at least a 2:1 in a first degree.
 A science/engineering background is required to enable you to understand a client’s invention, even if it relates to subject matter you have not previously encountered.
 This mix between science/engineering and law is one of the aspects that make the role of a patent attorney such an interesting career.

 Do I need to have a PhD?

 The level of understanding obtained through a PhD could be beneficial in some technical areas.
 However, the caseload of a patent attorney often varies and it is unusual for a patent attorney to be able to concentrate solely on one specific subject matter area unless they work in-house.
 Consequently, the benefit of a PhD could be limited in that it would only be of assistance to those cases falling within the narrow definition of the technical area of your PhD.
 Nonetheless, some private practice firms do require trainees to have a PhD.